The Ultimate Guide to Spaghetti Seasonings: What to Use, When to Add, and How to Perfect Your Pasta

 Form Whole bulbs, minced, or powdered

-Flavor Profile Pungent, sharp, and slightly sweet when cooked
+Flavor Profile Pungent, sharp, slightly sweet when cooked

-Best For Garlic butter, marinades, and roasted dishes
+Best For Garlic butter, marinades, roasted dishes, sauces

 Garlic Bulb